 - Keep a log or journal of significant changes in symptoms

-- Keep copies of diagnostic evaluations and medications that the patient is taking and keep paperwork organized for appointments with healthcare providers
+- Keep copies of diagnostic evaluations and medications and keep paperwork organized for appointments with healthcare providers

 - Find a support group so that you do not feel alone

-Here are some suggestions to those who care for a patient with Pick’s Disease:
+Here are some suggestions for those providing care for people with Pick’s disease:

-- Keep the patient as active as possible and focus on the patient’s abilities
+- Keep the person as active as possible and focus on their abilities rather than their disabilities

-- Avoid arguing with the patient and do what is necessary to make things easy for the patient
+- Avoid arguing with your loved one and do what is necessary to make things easy for him or her

-- Consider offering the patient a reward for desired behaviors
+- Consider offering the person a reward for desired behaviors

 The following are useful tips of a practical nature that are relevant to activities of daily living (ADLs):